Professor Beate Kampmann

 Professor of Paediatric Infection & Immunity, Director of The Vaccine Centre

-Professor Beate Kampmann joined the LSHTM from Imperial College London in May 2018.
+Professor Beate Kampmann joined the LSHTM from Imperial College London in May 2018 and is the Director of The Vaccine Centre @ LSHTM.
 She trained as a clinician-scientist in Paediatric Infectious Diseases in Germany, UK, France, USA and South Africa.
 Beate holds a Chair in Paediatric Infection & Immunity and was appointed as the Scientific Director (Theme Leader) for Vaccinology research at the MRC Unit The Gambia in July 2010.
-She directs a comprehensive childhood infection research program both in the UK and sub-saharan Africa and will lead The Vaccine Centre @ LSHTM from August 2018.
+She directs a comprehensive childhood infection research program both in the UK and sub-saharan Africa.

-As one of the three theme leaders at the MRC Unit in The Gambia, she oversees all research activities in infant immunology, childhood tuberculosis and molecular diagnostics, ranging from basic research into innate and acquired immune responses to infection and vaccination in pregnant women and infants to clinical trials of novel vaccines, adjuvants adn administration modalities.
+As one of the three theme leaders at the MRC Unit in The Gambia, she oversees all research activities in infant immunology, childhood tuberculosis and molecular diagnostics, which range from basic research into innate and acquired immune responses to infection and vaccination in pregnant women and infants and the conduct of clinical trials of novel vaccines, adjuvants adn administration modalities.

 Over the last few years she has conducted a number of studies in both UK and West Africa investigating the scientific and implementation challenges of maternal immunization.

 She is the director of IMPRINT- the IMmunising PRegnant women and INfants network, one of the 5 MRC-funded networks for vaccines (www.imprint-network.co.uk).

 Beate has a strong track record of developing the next generation of paediatric infectious diseases clinician scientists in the UK and Africa and has supervised a large group of PhD and MSc students in both locations.
 She was awarded the President's Medal for Excellence in research Supervision at Imperial College in 2015.
 She has acted as a mentor for many scientists and clinicians, in particular for women in science.